SebastianBocquet/MiraTitanHMFemulator/docs/tutorial.rst

 Tutorial
 ========

-Learn how to use the *Mira-Titan* HMF emulator.
+Learn how to use the *Mira-Titan* emulator for the halo mass function.

 .. code:: ipython3